MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab03_Resource_Configuration.md

 ---
 lab:
-    title: 'Lab 3: Resources (20 minutes)'
+    title: 'Lab 3: Creating resources (20 minutes)'
     module: 'Module 1: Configure Field Service'
 ---

-# Practice Lab 3 - Resources
+# Practice Lab 3 - Creating resources
+## Scenario
+Contoso Coffee uses both internal employees as well as external contractors to perform commercial installation and service existing products.
+Internal resources are dispatched out of central locations.
+External resources are dispatched from their location.
+Ou have been asked to configure Dynamics 365 Field Service to support this.
+You must add the following:
+- Organizational Unit the following locations
+    - Bellevue
+    - Redmond
+    - Tacoma

+- Create the following resources:
+    -  Internal resources
+    - External resources

 ## Exercise 1 – Base location

-In this exercise you will create the location where resources will start and end their day.
+In this exercise you will create the locations where internal resources will start and end their day.
+Each organizational unit must have a Latitude and Longitude associated with it to ensure travel times can be calculated accordingly.

+You will need to add the following Organizational Unit locations:
+- Bellevue
+- Redmond
+- Tacoma

 ### Task 1 - Set Time Zone